jay3000bc/node_projects/README.md

 1. Open the terminal and run the command `npx tsc`.
 This will create a `dist` folder containing all the compiled files.
 2. Copy the `.env` file to the `dist` folder.
 3. Copy the entire backend folder to the server or use `git pull` if the code is updated in GitHub.
-4. (Optional) Depending on the server and the type of deployment, run the `5001.service` file.
+4. (Optional) Depending on the server and the type of deployment, run the `NAME.service` file.
 Note: use Node version `16.20.2`.

 ### Environment Variables
 Create a `.env` file in the `backend` directory and add the following variables:
 ```
-EMAIL_PASSWORD=your-gmail-app-password
-EMAIL_ID=your-email
+EMAIL_PASSWORD=your-gmail-app-password-for-sending-chat-transcript
+EMAIL_ID=your-email-for-sending-chat-transcript
 DB=chats
-USERS_COLLECTION=users
-CHAT_COLLECTION=chat-details
 MONGO_URI=your-mongodb-uri
 ACCESS_TOKEN_SECRET=your-accesstoken-secret-key
 ACCESS_TOKEN_EXPIRY=1h